// How Do I Forecast Profitable Growth?

 MER = Ad Spend ÷ Revenue

-That's why this simulator doesn't just calculate MER — it helps you understand the relationship between spend, revenue, and profit.
-The map below plots every daily ad-spend × revenue combination and the MER it produces — green is efficient, red is heavy.
+The map below plots every daily ad-spend × revenue combination and the MER it produces.
+Green is efficient, red is heavy.
 Tap or hover any cell to see how the same MER shows up across many spend/revenue pairs.

 Ad Spend / Day